The Nissan Kicks compact SUV comes in the price range of Rs 9.55 lakh – Rs 14.65 lakh.

 Nissan Kicks Comfort

-To be developed on the low-cost B0 platform, the Nissan Kicks (India-spec) is expected to source its interior components from the Duster and the Terrano.
-Featuring cab-forward design, the SUV will offer slightly more room to the occupants than the Terrano.
-However, it will have the five-seat layout.
-The vehicle will offer generous legroom, headroom and shoulder space for both front and rear occupants.
-The high-spec model will have leather upholstery for seats offering good thigh and back support.
+Designed on the low-cost B0 platform, the Nissan Kicks sources some of its interior components from the Duster and the Terrano.
+Featuring cab-forward design, the SUV offers slightly more room to the occupants than the Terrano.
+However, it has the five-seat layout.
+The vehicle provides generous legroom, headroom and shoulder space for both front and rear occupants.
+The high-spec model comes with leather upholstery for seats offering good thigh and back support.
+Read: New Nissan Sunny – All You Need To Know

 Nissan Kicks Practicality